6 Questions Congress May Ask Robert Mueller During His Testimony

 The president and his supporters have pointed to Mueller's findings and called them the final word on any alleged impropriety.
 Trump has said, for example, that he assumes Mueller obtained his tax returns and concluded nothing was wrong.

-Now Democrats will have the ability to ask Mueller whether or not that's true.
+Now Democrats will have the ability to ask Mueller whether that's true.
 The answer could have some of the biggest long-term political implications for House Speaker Nancy Pelosi, D-Calif., and her majority.

-If Mueller says — in so many words — that his report is a clean bill of health for Trump, it'll mean new headwinds for Democrats' investigations and strengthen opponents' criticism that they're just new fishing expeditions.
+If Mueller says — in so many words — that his report is a clean bill of health for Trump, it will mean new headwinds for Democrats' investigations and strengthen opponents' criticism that they're just new fishing expeditions.

-If Mueller appears to clear the way for the Judiciary, intelligence and other committees to press ahead with the work they've begun, Democrats would be happy to take the torch from him.
+If Mueller appears to clear the way for the judiciary, intelligence and other committees to press ahead with the work they've begun, Democrats would be happy to take the torch from him.

-But remember: The Justice Department has made it clear that Mueller should not discuss aspects of the investigation that have been redacted and not cleared for public consumption.
+But remember, the Justice Department has made it clear that Mueller should not discuss aspects of the investigation that have been redacted and not cleared for public consumption.

 Republicans: Who are you to "exonerate" anyone?

-Trump, White House aides and their supporters in Congress argue that Mueller has violated the most basic responsibility of a prosecutor: assess whether there's sufficient evidence of lawbreaking and if so, seek an indictment.
+Trump, White House aides and their supporters in Congress argue that Mueller has violated the most basic responsibility of a prosecutor: assess whether there's sufficient evidence of lawbreaking and, if so, seek an indictment.

 If not, don't.

 It isn't a prosecutor's job to write a report about findings short of charges and it isn't his role to "clear" anyone, Mueller's critics argue.
-Everyone is supposed to be cleared in the American system unless she or he is proven guilty.
+Everyone is supposed to be cleared in the American system unless she or he is proved guilty.

 Yet Mueller wrote this: "While this report does not conclude that the president committed a crime, it also does not exonerate him."